hasadna/hasadna-iac/docs/storage.md

 # Storage

-We have 3 types of storage:
+We have 2 types of storage:

 * Rook Ceph - Uses Ceph cluster deployed on the Kubernetes cluster, recommended for most workloads
 * Local - Stored in dedicated disk on the worker nodes themselves, only for critical or large storage needs
-* NFS - Deprecated, should move to Ceph, Stored on a central NFS server

 Storage is defined in `modules/hasadna/rke2_storage.tf` at the top of the file under the `rke2_storage` local.
 See the comments there for a description of the configuration values.